sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 ### Create a constructor

-We will take the constructor function's body from the previous example and create a `constructor` method for our class with it:
+We will take the constructor function's body from the previous section and create a `constructor` method for our class with it:

 ```jsx{2-5}
 class Player {